pschaus/book_lepl1402/source/part4.rst

 Abstract Data Types (ADT)
 ==========================================

-In the context of data collection, an Abstract Data Type (ADT) is a high-level description of a collection of data and the operations that can be performed on this data.
+In the context of data collection, an Abstract Data Type (ADT) is a high-level description of a collection of data and of the operations that can be performed on this data.

 An ADT can best be described by an interface in Java.

-It specifies what operations can be done on the data, but without prescribing how these operations will be implemented.
+This interface specifies what operations can be done on the data, but without prescribing how these operations will be implemented.
 Implementation details are abstracted away.

-It means that the underlying implementation of an ADT can change without affecting how users of the ADT interact with it.
+It means that the underlying implementation of an ADT can change without affecting how the users of the ADT interact with it.

 Abstract Data Types are present in the Java Collections Framework.
-Let's consider the `List <https://docs.oracle.com/javase/8/docs/api/java/util/List.html>`_  interface.
+Let's consider the `List <https://docs.oracle.com/javase/8/docs/api/java/util/List.html>`_  interface that belongs to the standard ``java.util`` namespace.
-This is one of the most used Abstract Data Types.
+This is one of the most frequently used Abstract Data Types.
-It defines an ordered collection of elements with duplicates allowed.
+It defines an ordered collection of elements, with duplicates allowed.
-List is an ADT because it specifies a set of operations (``add(E e)``, ``get(int index)``, ``remove(int index)``, ``size()``, etc.) that you can perform on a list without specifying how these operations are implemented.
+``List`` is an ADT because it specifies a set of operations (e.g., ``add(E e)``, ``get(int index)``, ``remove(int index)``, ``size()``) that you can perform on a list without specifying how these operations are concretely implemented.

-To get a concrete implementation you must use one of the concrete classes that implement this interface, for instance `ArrayList <https://docs.oracle.com/javase/8/docs/api/java/util/ArrayList.html>`_ or `LinkedList <https://docs.oracle.com/javase/8/docs/api/java/util/LinkedList.html>`_
+To get a concrete implementation of a ``List``, you must use one of the concrete classes that implement this interface, for instance `ArrayList <https://docs.oracle.com/javase/8/docs/api/java/util/ArrayList.html>`_ or `LinkedList <https://docs.oracle.com/javase/8/docs/api/java/util/LinkedList.html>`_.
 Whatever the one you choose the high level contract described at the interface level remain the same, although depending on the instanciation you might have different behaviors in terms of speed for example.

 One example of the ``List`` ADT is given next.